 Some statistics predict that up to 30% of restaurants will not survive the repercussions of stay-at-home orders and the like.
 It’s within reason to venture that there won’t be a rush for loans for new eateries unless they specialize in takeout options or serve up some other ‘safer’ fare.

 In this sector, brick and mortar outlets will continue on a decline that had begun long before the crisis.
 While Amazon, Walmart, and other online giants overshadow the market, independent retail shops will struggle and big box stores may sit empty.
 Creative investors with ideas on how to repurpose those spaces will reach out to lenders.

 After a year of pandemic-related adjustments, some trends are set to stick.
 One of these is the recent emergence of ‘dark stores’: retail establishments focused on last-mile distribution (curbside pickup, same-day delivery, etc.) rather than pedestrian traffic.
 Data shows that this is a convenience that consumers are going to be reluctant to give up, even after the pandemic is over.

 Perhaps the most promising area for commercial lenders is multi-family projects.
 Many city dwellers will pack up and look for housing that’s more affordable.
-Conversions of malls, factories, office buildings, and hotels into multi-family living spaces is becoming more and more common as the industry works to supply demand.
+Conversions of malls, factories, office buildings, and hotels into multi-family living spaces are becoming more and more common as the industry works to supply demand.
 This trend is likely to continue through 2021 and beyond.

 With so many changes to the CRE status quo, it’s more critical than ever for lenders and brokers to identify their ideal match based on their preferred lending criteria and more.
 Finance Lobby is poised to reimagine how CRE loans are made in 2022 and beyond.